drhsqlite/fossil-mirror/www/grep.md

 | `-l`   | list a checkin ID prefix for matching historical versions of the file
 | `-v`   | print each checkin ID considered, regardless of whether it matches

 No equivalent of other POSIX `grep` options currently exist.

+Note in partcicular that there is no equivalent of `grep -R`, either implicitly or explicitly.
+Fossil `grep` currently accepts only a single input file name.
+You cannot give it a list of file names, and you cannot give it a a directory name for Fossil to expand to the set of all files under that directory.

 Patches to remove those limitations will be thoughtfully considered.

 ## Regular Expression Dialect